FREQUENTLY ASKED QUESTIONS

-- If it has broken in several places, it's worth thinking about updating things rather than fixing it here and there.
+- If it has broken in several places, it's worth thinking about systematically updating things.

-- If your design is more than 3 years old - websites are generally thought to look outdated around that age.
+- If your design is more than 3 years old - websites are generally thought to look outdated by then.

 - If your firm is rebranding, it may be important to make sure your messages match your new look.